ferrolho/feup-sdis/distributed-backup-service/docs/protocol.md

 If a peer fails during the chunk backup subprotocol step, the replication degree of the file chunk may be lower than desired.

-An even worst case scenario would be the following:

-- There are 3 peers running: A, B, and C
-- Peer A backs up file X.png with replication degree = 1
-- X.png originates 4 chunks upon the splitting process
-- Peer B stores the first chunk
-- Peer C stores the remaining 3 chunks
-- Peer B reclaims total space of his disk, and therefore sends a **REMOVED** message regarding the first chunk of X.png
-- Since the replication degree is 1, and taking the actions described in the specification, neither peer A or C would back up the to be deleted chunk, because none of them has another backup if that chunk

 Our enhancement does not require any additional special messages, and therefore is interoperable with any other implementations of the protocol:

 When a peer receives a **REMOVED** message: